...

 The result is a powerful antioxidant effect on all body cells.
 It is known that arteriosclerosis and the aging process have their biochemical origin in oxidizing phenomena.
 High doses of vitamin C (one gram daily for six weeks) reduce blood pressure.
 The PULP of the orange, including the white inner peel or mesocarp, is rich in pectin, a type of soluble fiber that decreases cholesterol levels.

-Regular orange consumption, including the pulp, and even the mesocarp (the white inner peel), is associated with reduced blood cholesterol, lowered blood pressure, and lower risk of arteriosclerosis, arterial thrombosis, and heart disease.
+Regular orange consumption, including the pulp and mesocarp (the white inner peel), is associated with reduced blood cholesterol, lowered blood pressure, and lower risk of arteriosclerosis, arterial thrombosis, and heart disease.

 Constipation